D-Pow/mock-requests/ReadMe.md

 #### Sample usage with different logins

-Finally, because the configuration/setter functions take in a simple url-response mapping, using different mocks at different times becomes incredibly user-friendly.
+Finally, because the configure/setMockUrlResponse functions take in a simple URL-response mapping, using different mocks at different times becomes incredibly user-friendly.
 For example, if your data changes based on which user is logged in, then the `MockRequests` API is particularly easy to work with.
 In this case, after defining each user's mock responses,